 With various options available in the market today a healthcare specialist while dictating medical notes can easily use handheld digital recorders or smartphone applications to quickly narrate details about the patient.
 There is a lot of time saved on paperwork along with great savings on administration costs.
 By hiring a transcription service; the physician after dictating his notes only needs to send the dictation forward to them and does not need to worry about any paperwork post dictation, due to which he has more time saved to see a higher number of patients or utilize the time in concentrating on healthcare requirements for patients.

-By outsourcing to a professional service the physician can rest assured that the data being managed by a certified transcriptionist will be typed out and proof read for any errors thoroughly.
-Documentation becomes very easy this way as the typed data is sent to the physician within 24 hour which can be filed safely into the required system.
-This way the doctor also does not need to worry about lost files or understanding badly written hand typed notes, making it highly useful to use a transcription service.
+By outsourcing to a professional service the physician can rest assured that the data is managed by a certified transcriptionist will be typed out and proofread for any errors thoroughly.
+Documentation becomes very easy this way as the typed data is sent to the physician within 24 hours which can be filed safely into the required system.
+This way the doctor also does not need to worry about lost files or understanding badly written hand-typed notes, making it highly useful to use a transcription service.

 A certified transcriptionist will always apply several levels of quality control to make sure there are no typos, misspelled words or incorrect medical terms.
 Some transcriptionists even obtain specific training in a specialized field of medicine like dermatology, neurology or cardiology to assist the physician’s office according to the required specialization requirements.

-If medical transcription is does in-house the physician would need to look into various components like the salary, health insurance, payroll and unemployment tax for every transcriptionist that is hired.
-As the costs related to hiring a full-time transcriptionist is high it may be much more cost effective to outsource medical transcription services to professionals and in turn save much more money.
+If medical transcription is done in-house the physician would need to look into various components like the salary, health insurance, payroll and unemployment tax for every transcriptionist that is hired.
+As the costs related to hiring a full-time transcriptionist is high it may be much more cost effective to outsource medical transcription services to professionals and in turn, save much more money.